mohamedashraf-eng/C-FOTA-4-A/README.md

 - **Over-The-Air Updates**: Effortlessly update firmware on remote devices, reducing maintenance costs and minimizing downtime.

+- **Easy to use**: Easy to use and understand for begginers; Introduction to this world.

+- **Automotive Compliant**: It is mainly made for automotive vehicles scenarios.

 - **Secure Communication**: FOTA uses encrypted communication to ensure the integrity and authenticity of firmware updates.

 - **Version Control**: Keep track of firmware versions, changes, and updates using version control mechanisms.